google/deepconsensus/README.md

 ## Where does DeepConsensus fit into my pipeline?

-After a PacBio sequencing run, DeepConsensus is meant to be run on the CCS reads and subreads to create new corrected reads in FASTQ format that can take the place of the CCS reads for downstream analyses.
+After a PacBio sequencing run, DeepConsensus is meant to be run on the subreads to create new corrected reads in FASTQ format that can take the place of the CCS reads for downstream analyses.

 See the [quick start](https://github.com/google/deepconsensus/blob/main/docs/quick_start.md) for an example of inputs and outputs.